dotnet/docs-maui/docs/user-interface/handlers/customize.md

 | `Window` | `IWindow` | `WindowHandler` | `WindowMapper` |

 > [!IMPORTANT]
-> The .NET MAUI cross-platform controls are located in the `Microsoft.Maui.Controls` namespace, while handlers for those controls are located in the `Microsoft.Maui.Handlers` namespace.
+> The .NET MAUI cross-platform controls are located in the `Microsoft.Maui.Controls` namespace, while handlers for the controls are located in the `Microsoft.Maui.Handlers` namespace.
 The control interfaces are located in the `Microsoft.Maui` namespace.

 ## Renderer-based controls